 Friends and family often worry about their loved ones who are in unsafe, fearful situations.
 They sometimes wonder how they might be able to help.
 Here are some suggestions for friends and family:

-Women Veterans and active duty military personnel are even more likely than non-Veterans to have experienced IPV.
-Among women Veterans, 39% report having experienced IPV at some point in their lives.
-In active duty women, 30% to 44% report having experienced IPV during their lifetimes.
+Some research suggests that women Veterans and active duty military personnel are even more likely than non-Veterans to have experienced IPV.
+Among women Veterans receiving health care in VA, between 3 to 7 of every 10 (or 30% to 70%) report having experienced IPV at some point in their lives.
+In active duty women, more than 3 in every 10 (or 36%) report having experienced one or more types of IPV during their service.

-Military sexual trauma survivors are at increased risk of having experienced other forms of violence, such as IPV, in the past and are at increased risk of future violence as well.
+Military sexual trauma (MST) survivors are at increased risk of having experienced past and recent IPV.
 Also, sometimes assaults that occur in the military are committed by current or former intimate partners.
-If relationship violence occurred while you were in the military, you can contact your nearest VA facility to speak with the Military Sexual Trauma (MST) Coordinator.
+If sexual violence occurred while you were in the military, you can contact your nearest VA facility to speak with the MST Coordinator.
 Every VA facility has providers knowledgeable about treatment for the aftereffects of MST.
 Many have specialized outpatient mental health services focusing on sexual trauma.